dmg-illc/linguistic-representations-visual-perception/README.md

 * Visualising neural and behavioural RSA results;
 * Fitting mixed-effects models to brain encoding, neural RSA, and behavioural RSA results.

-To facilitate reproducing plots and statistical analyses, we include a subset of our main results in `results`.
+To facilitate the reproduction of plots and statistical analyses, we include a subset of our main results in `results`.